 On March 27, 2009, the Company, its parent companies, and certain affiliates (collectively, the "Debtors") filed voluntary petitions in the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court") seeking relief under the provisions of Chapter 11 of Title 11 of the United States Code (the "Bankruptcy Code").
 The Chapter 11 cases are being jointly administered under the caption In re Charter Communications, Inc., et al., Case No. 09-11435 (the "Chapter 11 Cases").
-The Debtors will continue to operate their businesses and manage their properties as debtors in possession under the jurisdiction of the Bankruptcy Court and in accordance with the applicable provisions of the Bankruptcy Code.
+The Debtors have continued to operate their businesses and manage their properties as debtors in possession under the jurisdiction of the Bankruptcy Court and in accordance with the applicable provisions of the Bankruptcy Code.

-The filing was made to allow the Company and its parent companies to implement a restructuring pursuant to a prearranged joint plan of reorganization (the "Plan") aimed at improving the Company's and its parent companies' capital structure (the "Proposed Restructuring").
+The filing was made to allow the Company and its parent companies to implement a restructuring pursuant to a prearranged joint plan of reorganization (as amended, the "Plan") aimed at improving the Company's and its parent companies' capital structure (the "Proposed Restructuring").
 The Plan essentially provides for a balance sheet restructuring that will leave intact the Company's operations.

 Under Chapter 11, the Company is operating its business as a debtor-in-possession ("DIP") under bankruptcy court protection from creditors and claimants.
-The Company and its parent companies obtained "first day" orders from the Bankruptcy Court, which provided, among other things, flexibility in cash management, the ability to use cash collateral, and the ability to pay certain pre-petition claims.
+The Company and its parent companies have obtained orders from the Bankruptcy Court, which provide, among other things, flexibility in cash management, the ability to use cash collateral, and in the normal course, the ability to pay certain trade creditor balances that are pre-petition claims.
 During these Chapter 11 Cases, all transactions outside the ordinary course of business will require the prior approval of the Bankruptcy Court.
-As a consequence of the Chapter 11 filing, pending litigation against the Company and its parent companies is subject to the automatic stay, and consequently no party may take any action to collect pre-petition claims except pursuant to order of the Bankruptcy Court.
+As a consequence of the Chapter 11 filing, pending litigation against the Company and its parent companies arising before March 27, 2009 is subject to the automatic stay under the Bankruptcy Code, and consequently no party may take any action to collect pre-petition claims except pursuant to order of the Bankruptcy Court.

-On May 5, 2009, the Bankruptcy Court approved the disclosure statement filed in connection with the Plan and authorized the Debtors to begin soliciting votes on the Plan.
-The Debtors' confirmation hearing, at which the Bankruptcy Court will consider approval of the Plan, has been scheduled for July20, 2009.
+On May 5, 2009, the Bankruptcy Court approved the disclosure statement filed in connection with the Plan and authorized the Debtors to solicit votes on the Plan.
+The period of time for voting on the Plan has expired.
+Charter has filed with the Bankruptcy Court the results of the voting on the Plan.
+The Debtor's confirmation hearing, at which the Bankruptcy Court is considering approval of the Plan, began on July 20, 2009 and is ongoing.